ProShares UltraPro Short QQQ (NASDAQ:SQQQ) Shares Gap Up to $41.27

-ProShares UltraPro Short QQQ (NASDAQ:SQQQ) shares gapped up before the market opened on Tuesday .
+ProShares UltraPro Short QQQ (NASDAQ:SQQQ) gapped up before the market opened on Tuesday .
 The stock had previously closed at $41.27, but opened at $43.46.
-ProShares UltraPro Short QQQ shares last traded at $44.72, with a volume of 1,568,687 shares.
+ProShares UltraPro Short QQQ shares last traded at $44.72, with a volume of 1,568,687 shares changing hands.

 ProShares UltraPro Short QQQ (the Fund) seeks daily investment results, which corresponds to three times the inverse of the daily performance of the NASDAQ-100 Index (the Index).
 The Index includes 100 of the non-financial domestic and international issues listed on National Association of Securities Dealers Automated Quotation (NASDAQ) Stock Market.